daanil-ivanov/crystalline-membranes/README.md

 The first one is related to calculating the critical index η in crystalline membranes without noise.
 The final result and some illustrations are posted in the no_noise directory.
 Since this work has already been published, the working codes are posted without changes.
 C with OpenMP were used.
 This task is poorly parallelized on GPUs.

-This plot depicts main result of simulations: numeric results of Monte Carlo simulations for bending rigidity exponent (η) with plotted theoretical approximations.
+This plot depicts main result of simulations: numeric results of Fourier Monte Carlo (FMC) simulations for bending rigidity exponent (η) with plotted different theoretical approximations.

 ![1](https://github.com/user-attachments/assets/fd7e37c4-f90f-419b-b25a-65d78c9ffd87)